 - a.
 Minimum Area.
 The minimum lot area shall be 15 acres. - b.
 Height.
 The maximum height shall be two and one half (2.5) stories but not more than 35 feet see Section 6.A.3. - c.
 Building Coverage.
 The maximum building coverage shall be 10%. - d.
 Lot Coverage.
 The maximum lot coverage shall be 20%. - e.
 Minimum Open Space.
-The minimum open space requirement shall be 80% of the total parcel size, and no more than 20% of the open space may be wetlands as defined by Chapter 131 of the MGL. - f.
+The minimum open space requirement shall be 80% of the total parcel size, and no more than 20% of the open space may be wetlands as defined by Chapter 131, Section 40 of the MGL.
+[Amended by vote of Annual Town Meeting, Article 13, effective November 4, 2019, and approved by the Attorney General on November 1, 2021 and posted according to law on November 4, 2021] - f.
 Setbacks.
 No setbacks between buildings within the Assisted Living Facility are required.
 However, no portion of any structure may be within 50 feet of any portion of the parcel boundary - g.
 Parking.
-The minimum parking requirement shall be 0.5 spaces per unit. - h.
+The minimum parking requirement shall be 0.5 spaces per unit.

+- h.
 Number of Units.
-The maximum number of units per project shall be 150.
+The maximum number of units per project shall be 150. - i.

-- i.
 Design Considerations.
 At intervals of no less than 75 feet, any continuous building façade shall be interrupted by architectural elements running the full height of the building that create a clear and obvious three dimensional change in the façade design. - j.
 Walking Trails.
 If publicly accessible walking trails abut the proposed site, and would benefit by a connection across the proposed assisted living site, the planning board shall require that the proposed site plan provide for a publicly accessible walking trail across the proposed site, if said trail can be accommodated without being located within 200 feet of any assisted living dwelling unit.
 If a publicly accessible walking trail can be accommodated, the planning board shall require that the developer provide a permanent conservation easement to the Town for said walking trail.